Documentation / Alerts

 Alert setup

-The other way is to create alerts that alerts if a threshold is met.
-In this example we want to alert if the First Visual Change increased by 20 ms for three URLs.
-The Graph looks like this:
+The other way is to create alerts that fire if a threshold is met.
+In this example we want to alert if the First Visual Change increases by 20 ms for three URLs.
+The graph looks like this:

 Alert graph

-And setting up the graph is more straight forward then using percentages.
-You get the metric you want, differ the metric with X amount back in time and draw the difference.
+And setting up the graph is more straightforward than using percentages.
+You get the metric you want, diff the metric with X amount back in time and draw the difference.

 Alert query setup

-Then you setup the alert.
-In this example we run the alert query once every hour and it needs to fire twice within 2 hours, to actually send an alert.
-If we then make sure we run our tests at least every hour, we need two runs with higher values that the limit to fire the alert.
+Then you set up the alert.
+In this example we run the alert query once every hour and it needs to fire twice within 2 hours to actually send an alert.
+If we make sure we run our tests at least every hour, we need two runs with higher values than the limit to fire the alert.

 The actual alert

-The history graph is pretty straight forward.
-You list the metrics you want and you configure how long back in time you want to graph them.
-We used to do 30 days (that is really good to see trends) but it was to long to see something when an actual regression was happening, now we use 7 days.
+The history graph is pretty straightforward.
+You list the metrics you want and you configure how far back in time you want to graph them.
+We used to do 30 days (which is really good for seeing trends), but it was too long to see something when an actual regression was happening, now we use 7 days.

 We take the moving median but you can try out what works best for you.